-Council will ensure all Council employees, students, trainees, apprentices, volunteers and contractors who work with children have a current Working With Children Check (WWCC) and that there is an appropriate screening process for Council employees, students, trainees, apprentices, volunteers and contractors that work with children including interview guides, behavioural based interview, advertisements and selection criteria which clearly demonstrate our commitment to child safety.
+Council will ensure all Council employees, students, trainees, apprentices, volunteers and contractors who work with children have a current Working With Children Check (WWCC) and that there is an appropriate screening process for Council employees, students, trainees, apprentices, volunteers and contractors that work with children.
+These may include interview guides, behavioural based interview, advertisements and selection criteria which clearly demonstrate our commitment to child safety.

-Child Safety Officer
+4.1.4 Child Safety Officer